 We stand with our professional societies, including the American Academy of Religion and the Society for Biblical Literature, and with Oxy's Black Studies program in condemning police violence against Black People.
 We affirm that Black Lives Matter.

 Scholars of religion have clearly demonstrated the long history and manifold ways in which religion has been used to justify dehumanization of and violence against people marginalized due to their race, ethnicity, sexuality, gender, ability, and religiosity.
-Scholars have also persuasively argued that religion has been integral to the production of difference, analyzing how, for example:
+Scholars in the field have also shown that religion has been integral to the production of difference, analyzing how, for example:

 - Christianity has been used to assert racial and ethnic difference, as well as to sanctify slavery and white supremacy, especially in the United States.
 Religious traditions have constructed gender and sexual norms that have denied folx' full human dignity, have limited their opportunities to live a good life, and have incited vitriol, violence, and death.